Click Here for a 3D design consultation with our interior designers!

 Don’t be dissuaded into believing you have to succumb to living with a cramped small bathroom design.
 If you have the budget for it, invest in customising your bath furniture and fixtures to the space and nooks provided in the existing space.
 Think of it as a game of real-life Tetris, fitting all the parts you require for a neat finish.

-All small bathroom ideas begin with saving and utilising as much space as possible.
-But, sometimes, even in the best thought out small bathroom designs, we end up ignoring the most obvious spaces we could utilise for storage.
+All small bathroom ideas on a budget begin with saving and utilising as much space as possible.
+But, sometimes, even in the best thought out small modern bathroom ideas, we end up ignoring the most obvious spaces we could utilise for storage.

 In this small bathroom interior, a storage closet has been installed in one tiny corner of the otherwise fully used wall, with space to place your shower and beauty supplies, and cupboards for the bath linen.